mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - USB OTG Cable
 - 32GB Class 10 SD Card - blank
 - 5.1V 2.5A Power Supply
-- 2x20 Male Header Strip A small extra if you decide to tinker with the GPIO outside of the case.
-Solder this on and you can plug in Pi HATs, GPIO cables, etc, just as you would on a normal Pi!
+- 2x20 Male Header Strip
 - Set of two heatsinks

 For this project, I won't be using the adapters or the header strip.